MDAnalysis/MDAnalysisWorkshop-Intro-0.5day/README.md

 # Online Workshop: Introduction to MDAnalysis and Molecular Nodes, February 2024
 Materials for the February 28, 2024 MDAnalysis and Molecular Nodes workshop.
+The [recording](https://www.youtube.com/watch?v=3zKBjnRnAMg) of this workshop is available on the [MDAnalysis YouTube channel](https://www.youtube.com/@mdanalysis3040).

 ## Schedule